WakiMak/trentent.github.io-forked/_posts/2016-12-30-lets-make-pvs-target-device-booting-great-again-part-1.md

 &nbsp;

-Approximately 24 packets until it gets a &#8220;Receive&#8221; notification to send the next batch of packets. Â These 24 packets account for ~34,112 bytes of data per sequence. Â Total time for each batch of packets is 4-6ms.
+Approximately 24 packets until it gets a "Receive" notification to send the next batch of packets. Â These 24 packets account for ~34,112 bytes of data per sequence. Â Total time for each batch of packets is 4-6ms.

 If we follow through to when the jumbo frames kick in we see the following: